bariiss/cilium-homelab/README.md

    make create-cluster
    ```

-   This creates a Talos cluster with 2 control plane nodes and 2 worker nodes.
+   This creates a Talos cluster with 1 control plane node and 1 worker node (default configuration).

 2. **Deploy Cilium and core components:**